Silverplate

 Silverplate was the code reference for the United States Army Air Forces' participation in the Manhattan Project during World War II.
 Originally the name for the aircraft modification project which enabled a B-29 Superfortress bomber to drop an atomic weapon, "Silverplate" eventually came to identify the training and operational aspects of the program as well.
-The original directive for the project had as its subject line "Silver Plated Project" but continued usage of the term shortened it to "Silverplate".
+The original directive for the project had as its subject line "Silver Plated Project," but continued usage of the term shortened it to "Silverplate".

 Testing began with scale models at the Naval Proving Ground in Dahlgren, Virginia, in August 1943.
 Modifications began on a prototype Silverplate B-29 known as the "Pullman" in November 1943, and it was used for bomb flight testing at Muroc Army Air Field in California commencing in March 1944.
 The testing resulted in further modifications to both the bombs and the aircraft.

-Seventeen production Silverplate aircraft were ordered in August 1944 to allow the 509th Composite Group to train with the type of aircraft they would have to fly in combat, and for the 216th Army Air Forces Base Unit to test bomb configurations.
+Seventeen production Silverplate aircraft were ordered in August 1944 to allow the 509th Composite Group to train with the type of aircraft they would fly in combat, and for the 216th Army Air Forces Base Unit to test bomb configurations.
 These were followed by 28 more aircraft that were ordered in February 1945 for operational use by the 509th Composite Group.
 This batch included the aircraft which were used in the atomic bombings of Hiroshima and Nagasaki in August 1945.
 Including the Pullman B-29, 46 Silverplate B-29s were produced during and after World War II.
 An additional 19 Silverplate B-29s were ordered in July 1945, which were delivered between the end of the war and the end of 1947.
 Thus, 65 Silverplate B-29s were made.
 The use of the Silverplate codename was discontinued after the war, but modifications continued under a new codename, Saddletree.
 Another 80 aircraft were modified under this program.
-The last group of B-29s was modified in 1953, but never saw further service.
+The last group of B-29s was modified in 1953 but never saw further service.